Max-plus fundamental solution semigroups for a class of difference Riccati equations

 \section{Introduction}

-The difference (differential) Riccati equation (DRE) arises naturally from optimal control and filtering theory \cite{AM:89}, \cite{B:05}, \cite{LS:95}.
-In particular, the solution of the DRE characterises the optimal performance and controller/estimator of the associated control/filtering problem.
-One of the important topics in the investigation of DREs is the characterisation and representation of all solutions via some form of {\em fundamental solution} \cite{CW:96}, \cite{DM:73}, \cite{KTKR:06}.
-For example, in the continuous time case, the well-known Davison-Maki fundamental solution \cite{DM:73} exploits the solution of the corresponding Hamiltonian differential equation via a Bernoulli substitution technique.
-Alternatively, a max-plus fundamental solution to the continuous time DRE was developed in \cite{M:08} by exploiting the linearity of the dynamic programming evolution operator associated with the attended optimal control problem, with respect to the max-plus algebra.
-It has been demonstrated that this max-plus fundamental solution admits efficient computation of particular solutions of the DRE \cite{M:08}, \cite{DM1:11}, \cite{DM1:12}, \cite{DM2:12}, \cite{ZD3:13}.
-This max-plus fundamental solution has also been recently applied in investigating properties of DRE solutions \cite{ZD4:13}.
+The difference Riccati equation (DRE) is of fundamental importance in the study and solution of optimal control and filtering problems formulated in discrete time \cite{AM:89}, \cite{B:05}.
+In the control context, a solution of the DRE (or of the corresponding differential Riccati equation in continuous time) characterises the controller that solves the associated optimal control problem, and the optimal cost associated with that solution.
+One of the important topics in the investigation of both difference and differential Riccati equations is the characterisation and representation of all solutions via some form of {\em fundamental solution} \cite{DM:73}, \cite{KTKR:06}.
+For example, in the (continuous time) differential Riccati equation case, the well-known Davison-Maki fundamental solution \cite{DM:73} exploits the solution of the corresponding Hamiltonian differential equation via a Bernoulli substitution technique.
+Alternatively, a max-plus fundamental solution developed in \cite{M:08} exploits the linearity of the dynamic programming evolution operator associated with the attendant optimal control problem, with respect to the max-plus algebra.
+It has been demonstrated that continuous and discrete time formulations of this max-plus fundamental solution facilitate efficient solution of the differential and difference Riccati equations respectively \cite{DM1:11}, \cite{DM2:12}, \cite{DM1:12}, \cite{M:08}, \cite{ZD3:13}.
+In the latter case, this max-plus fundamental solution has also been recently applied in investigating existence of solutions and finite escape properties of DRE solutions \cite{ZD4:13}.